 We obtain deposits directly from retail, affinity relationships and commercial customers ("direct deposits") or through third-party brokerage firms that offer our deposits to their customers ("brokered deposits").
-At December 31, 2022, we had \$58.0 billion in direct deposits and \$13.7 billion in deposits originated through brokerage firms (including network deposit sweeps procured through a program arranger that channels brokerage account deposits to us).
-A key part of our liquidity plan and funding strategy is to continue to utilize our direct deposits base as a source of stable and diversified low-cost funding.
+At December 31, 2023, we had \$67.0 billion in direct deposits and \$14.2 billion in deposits originated through brokerage firms (including network deposit sweeps procured through a program arranger that channels brokerage account deposits to us).
+A key part of our liquidity plan and funding strategy is to continue to utilize our direct deposit base as a source of stable and diversified low-cost funding.

-Our direct deposits include a range of FDIC-insured deposit products, including certificates of deposit, IRAs, money market accounts, savings accounts, sweep and affinity deposits.
+Our direct deposits are primarily from retail customers and include a range of FDIC-insured deposit products, including certificates of deposit, IRAs, money market accounts, savings accounts, sweep and affinity deposits.

 Brokered deposits are primarily from retail customers of large brokerage firms.
-We have relationships with 11 brokers that offer our deposits through their networks.
+We have relationships with 10 brokers that offer our deposits through their networks.
 Our brokered deposits consist primarily of certificates of deposit that bear interest at a fixed rate.
 These deposits generally are not subject to early withdrawal.